Col & Marj Drewitt

 The easiest way to connect the power to the track is to use either Piko or LGB track power cables.
 These have rail clamps attached, for connecting the cable to the track.
 Before joining the rail together, apply a tiny bead of graphite paste to the clamp to aid conductivity through the joiner.

 For distances longer than the Piko or LGB track power cables, we suggest using 7 strand trailer wire which is compatible with the wiring requirements of Garden railway locomotives.
 Using the incorrect wire can result in damage or destruction of motors and other sensitive components in the locomotive.
-As an aside, using a small Starter Set transformer and controller to run a locomotive with two motors, can also result in irreparable damage to the electric motors.
+As an aside, using a small Starter Set Transformer and Controller to run a locomotive with two motors, can also result in irreparable damage to the electric motors.

 To prevent accidental damage to the power cable from the controller, we also strongly recommend threading the cables to the track through PVC water pipe.
 This comes in 6 metre lengths.
 If you need to join extra lengths of pipe, the cable should be threaded through the pipe and any PVC fittings, before gluing it all together.
 The pipe with the cable, can then be buried in the ground.